timkeller/timkeller.github.io/_posts/2013-07-26-pixars-rules-of-storytelling.markdown

 Emma Coats from Pixar <a href="http://aerogrammestudio.com/2013/03/07/pixars-22-rules-of-storytelling/">shares</a> their rules for storytelling.
 She includes twenty two bits of tweet-length advice.
 My favourite two:

 > 4. Once upon a time there was ...
 Every day, ....
 One day ....
 Because of that, ....
 Because of that, ....
 Until finally ....
-> 9. When you’re stuck, make a list of what WOULDN’T happen next.
+> 9. When you’re stuck, make a list of what wouldn't happen next.
 Lots of times the material to get you unstuck will show up.